About Mark Hurst

-Mark Hurst is the founder and CEO of Creative Good, the New York-based consultancy and creative platform that he founded in 1997.
+Mark Hurst is the founder of Creative Good, the New York-based consultancy and creative platform that he founded in 1997.
 He has spent his career writing, speaking, and advising teams about how to create better products and services.
 He has created a number of his own projects, too.

 In 2015 Hurst released the 2nd edition of his book Customers Included, which describes how teams and organizations can create successful products and strategies by including customers.

-In 2013 Hurst's column The Google Glass feature no one is talking about went viral, gaining worldwide media attention (and translations into seven languages) and starting a conversation about the privacy implications of Google Glass and wearable tech.
+In 2013 Hurst's column The Google Glass feature no one is talking about went viral, gaining worldwide media attention (and translations into six languages) and starting a conversation about the privacy implications of Google Glass and wearable tech.

 Brooklyn 1776, the educational mobile videogame by Hurst and the Creative Good team, won the 2016 Brooklyn Innovation Award for best indie video game.
-(Play it on iOS or Android.)